 My Hallucinations made me speak a lot

-Apparently I invited Buddha and the driver to my wedding on the way back, which was undecided then.
+Apparently, I invited Buddha and the driver to my wedding on the way back, which was undecided then.
 I even told Akshatha that I was leaving for Milan to buy a Prada bag and a nice collar for my son(dog) Bhairava from there. – I don’t have that kind of money to buy a Prada bag, and I wonder if Prada makes dog collars.
 Plus, I had to go back to the office 10 days later, not Milan.
-I don’t use leather.
+I don’t even use leather.

 I used half-chewed ginger to clean that H&M gloves saying, “Suchetha will feel bad, ginger removes stains” They all encouraged me to keep talking so that I didn’t fall asleep.